OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 *funcExpression* ( *argExpression1* , *argExpression2* , ... )

 > Function call.
 The value of *funcExpression* must be a function reference.
 (Typically *funcExpression* will just be the name of a function.)
 The number of *argExpressions* must be consistent with the number of arguments in *funcExpression*'s type, and each *argExpression* must be assignable to the type of the corresponding argument of *funcExpression*.
-The result has the type of *funcExpression's* return value, which must not be `void`.
-(Calls to functions returning `void` are statements, not expressions.)
+The result has the type of *funcExpression's* return value.
+(Calls to functions without a returntype are statements, not expressions.)

 *arrayExpression* with { [ *indexExpression* ] = *valExpression* }